At a glance

 During your free time, you can relax in a hammock, beneath the leaves of towering trees.
 Or challenge a fellow volunteer to a board game.
 With very little internet access, it’s the perfect opportunity to live in the moment, connect with fellow volunteers, and experience something completely different.

 A typical day doing conservation work in Costa Rica

 Your project work will run from about 8.30am to 5.30pm, Monday to Friday.
 You’ll usually have a long lunch break from 12pm to 3.30pm.
-These hours might be different for some early morning tasks or late night bat surveys.
+These hours might be different for some early morning tasks.